AlinGeorgescu/EuVsVirus/README.md

 * Alexandra Onose
 * Mihai Trandafirescu

 Open the FarmersNextToYou.html webpage and test our project.

 The database behind was created with custom web scraping tools.

+The backend is located in the source folder.

 Pitch video: https://www.youtube.com/watch?v=rkHzHafxOkQ